mihaeu/dephpend/README.md

 [![Build Status](https://travis-ci.org/mihaeu/dephpend.svg?branch=develop)](https://travis-ci.org/mihaeu/dephpend) [![Coverage Status](https://coveralls.io/repos/github/mihaeu/dephpend/badge.svg)](https://coveralls.io/github/mihaeu/dephpend) ![License MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=flat) [![Join the chat at https://gitter.im/dephpend/Lobby](https://badges.gitter.im/dephpend/Lobby.svg)](https://gitter.im/dephpend/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-> **DISCLAIMER**
->
-> This project is in an early stage and many things aren't working as expected
-> and lots of information is not being picked up yet.
-Star the project and check
-> in every now and then, as development is very active.
-New major releases will
-> be released at the end of every month.

 ## What it does

 dePHPend helps with bringing your PHP projects back in shape.
 Over the course